imdeepmind/imdeepmind.github.io/docs/programming-languages/python/iterators-generators.md

 | **Memory Usage** | Can be memory-intensive for large sequences     | More memory-efficient due to lazy evaluation |
 | **Syntax**       | More code needed to implement                   | More concise and readable using `yield`      |
 | **Performance**  | Slightly slower due to manual state handling    | More efficient as it uses lazy evaluation    |

-## Conclusion

-Both iterators and generators are powerful tools for handling sequences of data in Python.
-Generators provide a simpler and more memory-efficient way to work with large datasets by yielding one item at a time, whereas iterators give you full control over the iteration process.
-Generators are often the preferred option when memory efficiency and simplicity are key concerns.